ThunderFly-aerospace/SiK/README.markdown

 ### AT commands

+Most of commands can be controlled by '/tools/atcommander.py' utility.
+To run install following requirements:
+    python3 -m pip install pexpect serial

 |Command| Variants| Function |
 |-------|--------|----------|
 |+++    | |Entering bootloader mode.
 Could be tested by sending AT, reply should be OK|